Paris Climate Agreement

 Where does the United States stand?

-Who’s leading in the absence of the federal government?
+Who’s leading alongside the federal government?

-Fortunately, more than 4,000 leaders from America’s cities, states, tribes, businesses, colleges, and universities have stood up to say they will continue to support climate action to meet the commitments of the Paris Agreement as part of the We Are Still In movement.
+Over the past four years, more than 4,000 leaders from America’s cities, states, tribes, businesses, colleges, and universities have stood up to say they will continue to support climate action to meet the commitments of the Paris Agreement as part of the We Are Still In movement.
 These leaders have crossed cultural, political, economic, and social divides to take on the challenge of the climate crisis.

 These leaders in the United States could achieve up to 37% emissions reductions below 2005 levels by 2030 with significantly expanded action and 49% emissions reductions below 2005 levels by 2030 with aggressive federal re-engagement starting in 2021.